Codecademy/docs/content/ai/concepts/search-algorithms/terms/a-star-search/a-star-search.md

 ## Complexity Analysis

 For time complexity, one might notice that each heappush corresponds to an edge, which would be the dominating complexity for most cases.
-Indeed, A* is equivalent to Dijkstra's algorithm when the heuristic function is 0, and A* is equivalent to Dijkstra's algorithm with reduced cost when the heuristic function is admissible i.e. ```tex O(V+Elog(V))``` time complexity.
+Indeed, A* is equivalent to Dijkstra's algorithm when the heuristic function is 0, and A* is equivalent to Dijkstra's algorithm with reduced cost when the heuristic function is admissible i.e. `tex O(V+Elog(V))` time complexity.

-In practice, however, a good heuristc function can drastically decrease A*'s complexity.
+However, a good heuristic function can drastically decrease A*'s complexity.
 The idea here is we need to look at exponentially fewer nodes with a better heuristic.
-So the time and space complexity are actually ```tex O(b1^d)``` where b1 is the effective branching factor i.e. an empirical average of neighboring nodes not in the closed list, and d is the search depth i.e. length of the optimal path.
-The large space complexity is the biggest disadvantage of A* search, giving rise to other variations of this algorithm.
+So the time and space complexity are actually ```tex O(b1^d)``` where b1 is the effective branching factor, i.e., an empirical average of neighbouring nodes not in the closed list, and d is the search depth, i.e., optimal path length.
+The large space complexity is the biggest disadvantage of the A* search, giving rise to other algorithm variations.